Find Affordable College Courses

 Towson, MD

 You’ll be in good company if you decide to attend Towson University.
 It ranked #4 on our 2023 Most Popular Social Sciences Master’s Degree Schools in Maryland list.
-Towson is a fairly large public school located in the city of Towson.
+Towson is a very large public school located in the small city of Towson.

 About 70% of the students majoring in social sciences at the school are women while 30% are male.